sample325/OCR-capture-screen/README.md

 # OCR-capture-screen
 This project makes from idea for improvement about convert text in screen monitor to text and record as log file.
+According to found problem about we would like to keep data "SUM" after "Write ROM" process in electronics parts manufacturing for record, backed-test and track in case of found problem or customer claim.
+We can't catch "SUM" in process because computer that use in "Write ROM" not support for capture text directy.
+So, We decided to use "OCR" method for capture text from screen capture as picture file and feed to "OCR" for extract text and save record as log file.